Milan Dufek

-Milan Dufek (6 May 1944 in Prague – 17 November 2005 in San Andrés, Colombia) was a Czech singer, composer, guitarist and flautist.
+Milan Dufek (6 May 1944 in Prague, Czech Republic – 17 November 2005 in San Andrés, Colombia) was a Czech singer, composer, guitarist and flautist.
 He was a co-founder of the Czech pop folk band Rangers.

+Work

 Dufek and Antonín Hájek founded The Rangers in 1964.
-The band was renamed Plavci (Swimmers) in 1971 due to concerns about sharing its name with "American killers in Vietnam" (the United States Army Rangers).
-Band member Radek Tomášek left Plavci in 1973 due to rivalry with Dufek.
+The band was renamed Plavci (Swimmers) in 1971, due to concerns about sharing its name with "American killers in Vietnam" (the United States Army Rangers).
+Band member Radek Tomášek left Plavci in 1973, due to rivalry with Dufek.
 The band's name reverted to Rangers in 1989.

 Dufek was the composer of several successful songs.

 He founded the Nadace Dětské Srdce (Children's Heart Foundation) to support treatment for pediatric heart defects.

+Songs

+Songs written by Dufek are listed in the table below:

 Dufek died in 2005 in a scuba diving accident on the island of San Andrés, Colombia, when he collided with a boat.